 Committees do not act on all bills sent to them.
-A bill that is controversial, or appears to have problems, can be allowed to sit in committee until the deadline for committee action on bills, when it will be automatically rereferred to the Rules Committee and usually see no further action.
+A bill that is controversial, or appears to have problems, may be allowed to sit in committee until the deadline for committee action on bills-when it will be automatically rereferred to the Rules Committee or Committee on Assignments, and likely will see no further action.